maxigit/vim-xrange/README.md

 - DONE extract vim (part of dictionary ?)
    - DONE remove second substitute ?
 - DONE change mapping upper case complete
-- TODO create output range if needed
+- DONE create output range if needed
 - TODO change block in README
   better if there is a range under cursor prefill it so @> got to current_range output